WeichuanPan/visual-imu-odo/README.md

 # visual-imu-odo
-A note to record my learning process
+A note to record slam-learning process